jonatanhal/jonatanhal.github.io/_posts/2014-10-16-mining-the-murky-data-on-pastebin.markdown

 It's in other words, to make sure our connection (referenced by `resp`) in this case, is closed properly.

 We use the golang's nice type-converting in our return-statement.
 Where we take `body` of type `[]byte` (slife of bytes) & simply run it through `string()`.

-If you are coming from Python & scratching your head, saying "WTF are slices?" - Slices in go are similar to lists in python.
-In go, we also declare what kind of data is going into the slice.
-We cannot declare a slice of strings & insert or append data which match the declared type.

-in this case we declare it to be a slice of strings.

-A list in python would be able to accept data of any type.

 ## produce()
 It would be a sin not to experiment with golang's excellent & easily implemented concurrency!